Essential things to pack for travelling + free PDF printable!

 When we went to Japan in November, we experienced +20 in Tokyo and then it was snowing a few days later!
 It was the first time in 50 years that that region of Japan experienced snow in November!

-Anyways, as for the essential things to pack when travelling, such as socks and underwear, I usually pack at least one extra pair when going somewhere, as you never know what can happen.
+Anyways, as for the basic travel essentials, such as socks and underwear, I usually pack at least one extra pair when going somewhere, as you never know what can happen.

 Maybe you’ll step in a puddle and make your socks wet and dirty on the last day when everything is dirty?
 Or pour a drink in your lap?
 Not a nice thing to worry about when you want to be out and about or are just about to go to the airport!